 While pool costs vary on elements such as size additions, water features, enclosures, and deck and patio design, you must also consider factors such as quality of workmanship and design, strength, ease of maintenance, warranty, and service.
 The size, shape, and materials will also make a big difference.
-That being said, an in-ground pool can be purchased and installed for around $25,000-$60,000.
+That being said, an in-ground pool can be purchased and installed for starting at $60,000.

 If that’s in your budget then you’re in the right spot, see below for all the information you’ll need to choose the in-ground pool of your dreams!

 Planning is the most important part of any pool project: swimming pools vary in size and shape, but it’s important that the size of your yard meets the requirements for your pool design.
 This saves many headaches later on.